 In this space type the world is the frame of reference for the object (or bone).
 Location is relative to the world origin.
 Rotation and Scale are oriented to the world axes.
 Transformations to the object, the object’s parent and any other constraints higher up in the constraint stack are all taken into account.

-The bone properties are evaluated relative to its rest pose location and orientation, thus including both its own transformations and those caused by a possible parent relationship (i.e. the chain’s transformations above the bone).
+The bone position and orientation is evaluated relative to its rest pose location and orientation, thus including both its own transformations and those caused by a possible parent relationship (i.e. the chain’s transformations above the bone).

-The bone properties are evaluated in the armature object local space (i.e. independently from the armature transformations in Object Mode).
+The bone position and orientation is evaluated in the armature object local space (i.e. independently from the armature transformations in Object Mode).
 Hence, if the armature object has null transformations, Pose Space will have the same effect as World Space.

 The influence slider determines how much the constraint will affect the constrained object (target).